There are no products in your shopping cart.

 Support line 0808 801 0331 (10am to 9pm, Monday to Thursday, and 10am to 6pm on Friday)

-Provides confidential, independent advice and support for LGBT+ survivors of sexual violence.
+Provides confidential, independent advice and support for LGBT+ survivors of sexual violence, sexual assault and sexual abuse.

 Sexual Assault Casework and Support Service 0207 704 2040

-A national umbrella agency for 130 specialist organisations in the UK that offer support to people who have experienced sexual violence.
+A national umbrella agency for 130 specialist organisations in the UK that offer support to people who have experienced sexual violence, sexual assault or sexual abuse.
 It has a free, confidential helpline.

 Helpline 0808 801 0818

-A survivor led group for women who, as female children or teens, experienced sexual violence by a member of their immediate or extended family.
+A survivor led group for women who, as female children or teens, experienced sexual violence, sexual assault or sexual abuse by a member of their immediate or extended family.